peass-ng/PEASS-ng/README.md

-# PEASS - Privilege Escalation Awsome Scripts SUITE
+# PEASS - Privilege Escalation Awesome Scripts SUITE

 Here you will find **privilege escalation tools for Windows and Linux/Unix\*** (in some near future  also for Mac).